timzwiebel/linux/config/git/README.md

 # Basic Configuration
-Git settings are stored in `.gitconfig`.
-These are some of the basic ones:
+Git settings are stored in `~/.gitconfig`.
+Here is an example of a basic `.gitconfig`:
 ```
 [core]
   editor = vim